 Usually you can register on the site, which is worthwhile when you are purchasing multiple tickets are different times, so you don’t need to re-enter all of your details.

-Tickets are either emailed, so print them at home or from your accommodation.
-Alternatively, you may be given a code to print out the tickets at the station.
-Allow extra time to do this when arriving at the station.
+Tickets are often emailed, and generally you can show the electronic copy on your phone to the ticket inspector.
+If a paper copy is required, print them off at home or from your accommodation.
+Alternatively, you may be given a code to print out the tickets at the station, my preferred option as then you can’t lose the tickets.
+However, allow extra time to do this when arriving at the station.

 Inspired?
 Pin this to your Pinterest board